bullshag/ygoCGPTE/GDD.md

   AreaTooltip now listens for `KeyCode.Return` / keypad enter while the player remains inside and latches input until LocationActivitiesPanel closes.
   LocationActivitiesPanel now mounts directly onto the handcrafted `locationInfoWindow`, reusing existing buttons/backgrounds, auto-generating placeholder content for unimplemented locations, and explicitly unlocks `AreaTooltip.LastActivatedTooltip` across all close paths (Escape, Back button, Cancel input) before/after hiding so the panel can reopen without leaving the trigger.
-  LocationActivitiesPanel now reads availability via LocationActivityService, toggling buttons using the `location_activity_settings` table and enforcing #FF4949 idle / yellow active color states. locationWindowHandler now resolves the close/back button via GraphicRaycaster UI raycasts so world-space clicks dismiss the panel even when the EventSystem misses OnClick events.
+  LocationActivitiesPanel now reads availability via LocationActivityService, toggling buttons using the `location_activity_settings` table and enforcing #FF4949 idle / yellow active color states. locationWindowHandler now resolves the close/back button via GraphicRaycaster UI raycasts so world-space clicks dismiss the panel even when the EventSystem misses OnClick events, and it clears the LocationActivitiesPanel highlight state on every close path.
   AreaTooltip now caches a GraphicRaycaster and performs pointer raycasts on mouse release so world-space clicks on Enter/Info reliably trigger their UnityEvents alongside keyboard input.
   LocationActivitiesPanel exposes a debug auto-refresh toggle that re-queries the database every 3 seconds for QA verification while the panel remains active.
   LocationActivityService logs each database availability query to the Unity console, listing activities and their enabled states for diagnostics.
-  AreaTooltip now exposes a configurable `locationNodeId`, assigns the LocationActivitiesPanel component before activation, and binds Tavern, Shop, Temple, Academy, Graveyard, Arena, and Search buttons so database availability toggles map correctly per node when Enter is pressed.
+  AreaTooltip now exposes a configurable `locationNodeId`, assigns the LocationActivitiesPanel component before activation, binds Tavern, Shop, Temple, Academy, Graveyard, Arena, and Search buttons so database availability toggles map correctly per node when Enter is pressed, and forces the panel to refresh availability when Enter fires so disabled buttons always reflect the target node.
+  LocationActivitiesPanel now provides a `ClearSelection` utility used on window close, and `SetLocation` always refreshes availability so unavailable activities immediately disable even if the panel was previously hidden.
   World map player uses a CapsuleCollider (radius 0.35, height 1.8) and a kinematic Rigidbody to stay inside tooltip triggers without physics drift.
   Player GameObject now carries the `Player` tag (restored after YAML corruption), and TagManager explicitly includes it so AreaTooltip trigger checks succeed.

 #### Location Activities Panel Refresh
 - **Owner:** Codex — coordinating with UI/UX.
-- **Progress:** In progress, 96% (per-node Enter refresh implemented; contextual sub-panels pending) — due 2025-09-29.
+- **Progress:** In progress, 98% (Enter wiring and selection reset complete; contextual sub-panels pending) — due 2025-09-29.
 - **Dependencies:** FEAT-WM-001, FEAT-UI-006, location metadata service (Owner: TBD, due 2025-09-27), `location_activity_settings` table (Owner: Codex, delivered 2025-09-25).
 - **Acceptance Criteria:**
   - Activity list populates dynamically from `CityNode` metadata with keyboard/gamepad focus cycling preserved.